dasl-/keymusix/README.md

 ## Usage

-`lein run -m keymusix.core INT`, where `INT` is the number of a midi soundbank on your computer
+`lein run INT`, where `INT` is the number of a midi soundbank on your computer

 On a mac:
 * Go to System Preferences